The Big Island

 Hawaiʻi Volcanoes National Park

 Reaching 13,677 feet above sea level, this national park is home to two of the world’s most active volcanoes, Kilauea and Mauna Loa.
-This site was also named a World Biosphere Site by UNESCO in 1987.
-Make sure to bring a jacket as the weather can be cold as you climb in elevation.
+Make sure to wear layers as the weather changes depending on elevation.

 Kalae or South Point